sophiaqho/CS262-Logical-Clocks/README.md

 will be saved to the same folder with "Process1_....", "Process2_...." and "Process3_...." with the timestamp.

-To test the client code,  run 'python3 server.py test' and then run 'python3 test_client.py' To test the server code, run 'python3 test_server.py'.
+To test the client code,  run 'python3 server.py test' and then run 'python3 test_client.py' in another terminal To test the server code, run 'python3 test_server.py'.